dkimitsa/dkimitsa.github.io/_posts/2018-04-27-wl-systemlog-and-screenshots.md

 tags: ["linux windows", idea]
 date: 2018-04-27 10:00:00
 ---
 Continue extending functionality for Linux/Windows port.
 Today device system log and screenshot capture were added.
 This functionality is available in Xcode on Mac but on Windows/Linux it would require external tool.
-It was required to adjust [libmobiledevice](http://www.libimobiledevice.org) bindings, some Robo classes and Idea plugin to make it available for user.
+It was required to adjust [libmobiledevice](http://www.libimobiledevice.org) bindings, some RoboVM classes and Idea plugin to make it available for user.
 **Whats new in idea**
 *Syslog* functionality almost copies Android Logcat as code from AOSP was used as reference.
 ![]({{ "/assets/2018/04/27/robo-device-log.png" | absolute_url}})